iifl-logo

 (d) The Group does not have not more than one CIC as part of the Group.

 xvii.
-The company has not incurred a cash loss during the financial yearbut has incurred cash loss of Rs.
-158.47 Lakhs in the immediately preceding financial year.
+The company has not incurred a cash loss during the financial year and the preceding financial years.

-[xi.
-The company is not required to prepare Consolidated financial statements.
+xxi.
+The company is not required to prepare Consolidated financial statements

 Report on the Internal Financial Controls under Clause (f) of Sub-section 3 of Section 143 of the Companies Act, 2013 ("the Act")

-We have audited the internal financial controls over financial reporting of GODHA CABCON & INSULATION LIMITED (“the Company”) as of 31st March, 2024 in conjunction with our audit of the standalone financial statements of the Company for the year ended on that date.
+We have audited the internal financial controls over financial reporting of ASYA INFOSOFT LIMITED ("the Company") as of 31st March, 2025 in conjunction with our audit of the standalone financial statements of the Company for the year ended on that date.

 Managements Responsibility for Internal Financial Controls